smajda/pull-this/readme.txt

     neque mattis facilisis.
 Nulla nunc ipsum, sodales vitae, hendrerit non, imperdiet ac, ante.
 Morbi sit amet mi.
 Ut magna.

+= Example #3: Only Show The Pull Quote =

+What if you want something to *only* appear in a pull quote?
+You can add the `display` attribute to `pullthis` and set it to `outside`:

+    [pullshow id="ex3"]Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
+Vivamus vitae risus vitae lorem iaculis placerat.
+Aliquam sit amet felis.
+Etiam congue.
+Donec risus risus, pretium ac, tincidunt eu, tempor eu, quam.
+Morbi blandit mollis magna.  [pullthis id="ex3" display="outside"]This sentence will be hidden inside the paragraph and only show as a pull quote.[/pullthis]

+In this case, the orignal `pullthis` text is still there in the HTML, but it's hidden with CSS (by setting `display: none` on the text).

 == Installation ==